-Elementary properties of Riemann integrals: positivity, linearity, subdivision of the interval.
 The Mean Value Theorem for Integrals.
-The Fundamental Theorem of Calculus; linearity of the integral, integration by parts and by substitution.
+The Fundamental theorem of Calculus; integration by parts and by substitution.

-The interchange of integral and limit for a uniform limit of continuous functions on a bounded interval.
+The interchange of integral and limit for a uniform limit of integrable functions on a bounded interval.
 Term-by-term integration and differentiation of a (real) power series (interchanging limit and derivative for a series of functions where the derivatives converge uniformly).